GSA/open-gsa-redesign/pages/oss-implementation.md

 ### Inventory inclusion

 We are mandated to include all repositories with custom developed code in the code.json file (open and closed source code).
 This helps us to account for all code produced by GSA and provides metadata about the code.
-Not only is this a requirement of the agency by OMB, it is beneficial to the public.
+Not only is this a requirement of the agency by OMB, but it is beneficial to the public.

 #### What is a source code repository?